mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 | Total Revenue            | $46,072.36                               | $58,161.51    | <font color="green">+$12,089.15 (+26%)</font>      |
 | **Profit**               | **<font color="red">-$19,392.76</font>** | **$2,419.26** | **<font color="green">+$21,812.02 (+inf%)</font>** |

+This was a strong month in terms of visitors and sales.
+Visitors nearly tripled, and sales jumped by 25%.

-There was a jump in website visitors because of the attention from Hacker News, though it didn't seem to have much of an effect on sales.
-Sales were strong on the days TinyPilot was on Hacker News but still within the noise
+Most of the visitors arrived from Hacker News, though it didn't seem to have much of an effect on sales.
+Sales were already on track to beat April by about 25% before I published the articles landed on Hacker News.

 ## The TinyPilot website redesign